prithikasritharan/FAT-CIGAR/README.md

 # FAT-CIGAR

 The FAT-CIGAR python script allows you to obtain exact CIGAR-like string representations of sequence read alignments against both linear and graph-based reference genomes, without the masking of any bases.
 We call these exact, extended representations FAT-CIGAR strings.
 Obtaining these strings is useful if you want to compare precisely how well a set of sequence reads map to both a linear and a graph reference.
 Scores are also given for each precise mapping, using the same penalty scheme.
 The input to the FAT-CIGAR script is a BAM file (see below for which read mappers provide suitable input) and, in the case of working with alignments from the vg toolkit, an additional JSON file.
 All output is again encoded within a BAM file, allowing for flexible downstream analysis.
+&nbsp;

+&nbsp;

 ## Works With
 The FAT-CIGAR script is able to work with alignments generated from the following three read mappers:
-BWA
+* BWA
-vg
+* vg
-SevenBridges Graph Genome toolkit
+* SevenBridges Graph Genome toolkit
+&nbsp;

+&nbsp;

 ## Dependencies